Caching with ASP.NET Core

 A child playing colorful videogames

-If parents used SlidingExpiration, kids would never stop watching TV or using smartphones!
+If parents used SlidingExpiration, kids would never stop watching Netflix or using smartphones!
 Photo by Sigmund on Unsplash

-When the SizeLimit value is reached, the cache won’t store any more entries until some of them expire.
-For more details, see ASP.NET Core documentation on SetSize, Size, and SizeLimit.
+When the SizeLimit value is reached, the cache won’t store new entries until some expire.

 public static class MemoryCacheExtensions